What Is Seller Financing?

 The first major benefit of offering seller financing is that it makes the terms of your deal much more attractive to prospective buyers.
 Most buyers don’t have the cash on hand required to purchase a business outright, but some banks and alternative lenders are wary about loaning money for the purpose of business acquisition.
 And in general, securing a bank loan is notoriously tough for most borrowers, since banks only want to work with the most qualified borrowers before risking such large loan amounts.

-For that reason, as a seller you’ll have a lot of buyers knocking on your door if you offer seller financing.
-Also, the sales process can be faster if you offer seller financing, as you’re not dealing with the intermediary of a bank or other lender.
+For that reason, as a seller you’ll have a lot of buyers knocking on your door if you offer this type of financing.
+Also, the sales process can be faster if you offer owner financing, as you’re not dealing with the intermediary of a bank or other lender.

 Probably the biggest turn-off for business owners considering seller financing is the risk involved in personally financing a loan.
 (But that’s what collateral safeguards against!)

-Also, seller financing requires the original owner to retain a vested interest in the business until the buyer to satisfies the loan agreement and the sale is complete.
-If you’re looking for a clean break from your business, and you have no desire to maintain some level of involvement in its success, seller financing might end up becoming burdensome.
+Also, it requires the original owner to retain a vested interest in the business until the buyer to satisfies the loan agreement and the sale is complete.
+If you’re looking for a clean break from your business, and you have no desire to maintain some level of involvement in its success, owner financing might end up becoming burdensome.